WE SPENT 10 YEARS DREAMING UP THIS BEDDING

-As Senior Copywriter, I shaped the campaign narrative for Lunya’s first foray into bedding.
-The core line, Sleep is essential, our bedding is quintessential, became the overarching concept woven into every touchpoint.
-Think: teaser ads, retail activations, digital campaigns, packaging, emails, press, and paid media.
-At our in-store teaser event, I created playful fill-in-the-blank cards that captured unfiltered customer reactions, later introduced into our digital teasers.
-From cryptic pre-launch messaging and tactile retail installations, to launch storytelling, influencer co-promotion, and swatch inserts that drove measurable ROI, I guided the voice from hint hint to full debut.
-The result gave Lunya instant credibility in a new category, transforming softness into a narrative people could actually feel and take to bed.
+As Lead Copywriter, I shaped the campaign narrative for Lunya’s first bedding launch.
+The core line, sleep is essential, our bedding is quintessential, became the thread through every touchpoint: teaser ads, retail activations, packaging, digital, and press.
+From cryptic pre-launch messaging to tactile retail installs and influencer driven storytelling, I guided the voice from tease to debut, giving Lunya instant credibility in a new category, while turning softness into something people could actually take to bed.

 There’s bedding,